shafferjohn/Prime95/gwnum/readme.txt

 	"make -f make64" is used to compile the necessary C and C++ source files on the Linux machine and to finish building the gwnum.a library.

 	A C application using gwnum must link with: gwnum.a gwnum.ld -lpthread -lstdc++

-FreeBSD:
+FreeBSD 32-bit:
 	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

-	"make -f make.bsd" is used to compile the necessary C and C++ source files and to finish building the gwnum.a library
+	"make -f makebsd" is used to compile the necessary C and C++ source files and to finish building the gwnum.a library

 	A C application must link with:
 		-lcompat gwnum.a gwnum.ld -lpthread -lstdc++

+FreeBSD 64-bit:
+	The assembly code object files have already been converted to ELF format using Agner Fog's objconv on a Windows machine.

+	"make -f makebsd64" is used to compile the necessary C and C++ source files and to finish building the gwnum.a library

+	A C application must link with:
+		-lcompat gwnum.a gwnum.ld -lpthread -lstdc++

-Mac OS X:
+Mac OS X (Intel CPUs only):
 	The Mac OS X build procedure is different than linux (because universal binaries require both the 32-bit and 64-bit libraries).
 The assembly code object files have already been converted to Mach-O format using Agner Fog's